Healthy Homes Assessment Taradale

 What are unjustifiable gaps or holes?

-If you are able to feel external air flowing in or a clear draught from a gap or hole, then it’s likely to be a gap or crack that requirements sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-Gaps greater than 3mm that allow air to enter or exit of the house require seals.
-For example, if an open fireplace isn’t used it could cause draughts, and should be blocked off.
-Property managers and landlords are responsible for making sure such draughts are eliminated as far as imaginable.
+If you are able to feel external air flowing in or the air is clear from a hole or gap or crack, then it is likely to be a gap or hole that needs sealing in the way you can.
+Cracks or gaps with large gaps must be sealed permanently.
+Gaps greater than 3mm that allow air in or out into your home need sealing.
+For instance, if an open fireplace isn’t being used, it may cause draughts and must be sealed from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as far as imaginable.

-You don’t require to block off gaps or holes in the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the house is heated and cools to allow them to be closed and opened instead of than securing.
-We will examine all doors and windows as part of an Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes that are part of the building.
+For instance, small gaps around windows and doors may be required to allow for movement of the building as the home heats and cools, in order to let them be shut and opened, rather than sticking.
+We will inspect all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections